thatrandomguy43/uspl/working-doc.md

 for loops are not decided yet, what do i actually want? c++ for loops are just while loops with a fancy hat, and foreach/iterator loops are hard to understand

+literals

+bool has
+true
+false

+int64 has
+any number without a decimal point will find some way to do other types

+float64 has
+any number with a decimal point will find some way to do other types

+char8 has
+single quoted char literals
+c style string literals

+types the when combine

+classes should be there, though with only interface inheritance c++ const methods are cool

+i should probably add rust style tagged unions/enums, they solve a lot of problems at once i will probably have to just panic if accessed wrong, at least for now